cmatheso/kv_service/test_client/README.md

 # test_client
-A simple client which tests the kv_service.
-Exposes 2 primary testing endpoints: /test/overwrite and /test/deletion.
+A simple client service which tests the kv_service.

+Available APIs include:
+GET /test/overwrite - Tests replacing a stored value with another.
+GET /test/deletion - Tests storing and deletion of a value.

 ## Local Dev:
 - Switch to test_client directory.